You know you’re marketing your business as a commodity when prospects start the conversation by asking you about price.

 A better option than discounting is to increase the value of your offering.

-Bundling in bonuses, adding services, customising the solution can all be of genuine value to your customer but can cost you very little to do.
+Bundling in bonuses, adding services, customizing the solution can all be of genuine value to your customer but can cost you very little to do.

 This also helps you create that apples-to-oranges comparison that gets you out of the commodity game.